My biggest fear is not getting clients.

 - Reach out with a killer pitch.

-When you answer a job posting, you’re competing with other consultants vying for the same job.
-But when you cold pitch, you’re carving out a new path.
+When you cold pitch, you’re carving out a new path; as opposed to responding to a job posting, where you’re competing with other consultants vying for the same job.

 Where to find clients to cold pitch:

 - The brands and people you already follow